navyapadukone10/JobQuest-Job_poral/README.md

 JobQuest is a 'Job Portal' web application made using Java SpringBoot and ReactJS.

 Features
-Candidates can
+•	Candidates can
-apply to posted jobs
+•	apply to posted jobs
-keep a watch on their job applications' status Recruiters can post and delete jobs accept or reject job applications from candidates
+•	keep a watch on their job applications' status

-Technologies Used
-Frontend
-React
-TailwindCSS for styling
-Axios
-Redux Toolkit (RTK)
-Redux Persist
-Backend
-Spring Boot
-Spring Security
-Spring Data MongoDB
-Running the Project Locally
-These instructions will help you set up a copy of the project on your local machine.
+•	Recruiters can post and delete jobs
+•	accept or reject job applications from candidates

 Prerequisites
 Before getting started, make sure you have the following installed on your machine:

-Node.js version 18.15.0 (or higher)
+-Node.js version 18.15.0 (or higher)
-JDK (Java Development Kit) 17
+-JDK (Java Development Kit) 17
-Maven
+-Maven
-Installing & Usage
+-Installing & Usage
-cd job-quest-java
+-cd job-quest-java
-Navigate to the backend directory jobquestbackend & open the folder in any IDE configured for Spring Boot (preferably IntelliJ IDEA).
+-Navigate to the backend directory jobquestbackend & open the folder in any IDE configured for Spring Boot (preferably IntelliJ IDEA).

-Sync all the Maven dependencies.
+-Sync all the Maven dependencies.

-Copy the environment variables from .env.sample to a new file .env:
+-Copy the environment variables from .env.sample to a new file .env:

-Obtain the values and API keys for the variables from their respective sources.
+-Obtain the values and API keys for the variables from their respective sources.

-Once you have setup the project and its dependencies, you can run the server.
+-Once you have setup the project and its dependencies, you can run the server.

-This will start the backend server on port 8080, and you can access it in your web browser at http://localhost:8080/.
+-This will start the backend server on port 8080, and you can access it in your web browser at http://localhost:8080/.

 Check it by navigating to http://localhost:8080/api/v1/jobs !